At Amity Veterinary Care, we believe that the team is our greatest asset.

 Roles can be replaced but every person is individual and irreplaceable.

-Staff training plays a large role in the idea of Amity Veterinary Care.
+Team training plays a large role in the idea of Amity Veterinary Care.
 At least 4 hours every month will be dedicated to training.

 Training topics vary from learning basic skills/tricks of the trade of effective veterinary nursing, how to be an effective engaging receptionist to meditation and mindfulness exercises.
 Exploration and discussions of current topics in the veterinary industry will be encouraged as well.